-Pa cipant's Name (print): der the age of 18) Em il: Tel phone: res losure of exposure or illness is required in order to safeguard the health and safety of all people and ict the further outbreak of COVID-19.
-This information will be kept safely, and any personal information not be disclosed unless required by law, or with your consent. e undersigned being the Participant and the Participant's Parent/ Guardian (if the Participant is under the of majority), hereby acknowledge and agree to the terms outlined in this document: 1) The novel coronavirus, COVID-19, has been declared a worldwide pandemic by the World Health Organization and COVID-19 is extremely contagious.
-Ontario Artistic Swimming and its Affiliated Organizations (collectively the "Organization") have put in place preventative measures to reduce the spread of COVID-19; however, the Organization cannot guarantee that the Participant will not become exposed or infected with COVID-19.
-2) The Participant is participating voluntarily and understands the risks associated with COVID-19 and agrees to assume those risks, including but not limited to exposure and being infected. $\hfill\Box$ I/We have read and agree to be bound by paragraphs 1 & 2 3) The Participant has not been diagnosed with COVID-19 or has been cleared as noncontagious by provincial or local public health authorities.
-If so, date cleared: 4) The Participant has not, nor has anyone in the Participant's household, experienced any signs or symptoms of COVID-19 in the last 14 days that would require them legally to self-isolate, including (and where unrelated to pre-existing conditions such as allergies or asthma) fever, cough, shortness of breath, sore throat, painful swallowing, fatigue, chills, runny nose or nasal congestion, nausea, vomiting, diarrhea, unexplained loss of appetite, loss of smell or taste, muscle or joint aches, headache, or conjunctivitis (commonly known as pink eye), or other symptoms identified by public health experts.
+Disclosure of exposure or illness is required in order to safeguard the health and safety of all people and restrict the further outbreak of COVID-19.
+This information will be kept safely, and any personal information will not be disclosed unless required by law, or with your consent.

+I, the undersigned being the Participant and the Participant's Parent/ Guardian (if the Participant is under the age of majority), hereby acknowledge and agree to the terms outlined in this document:

+- The novel coronavirus, COVID-19, has been declared a worldwide pandemic by the World Health Organization and COVID-19 is extremely contagious.
+Ontario Artistic Swimming and its Affiliated Organizations (collectively the "Organization") have put in place preventative measures to reduce the spread of COVID-19; however, the Organization cannot guarantee that the Participant will not become exposed or infected with COVID-19. - 2) The Participant is participating voluntarily and understands the risks associated with COVID-19 and agrees to assume those risks, including but not limited to exposure and being infected.

+□ I/We have read and agree to be bound by paragraphs 1 & 2

+- 3) The Participant has not been diagnosed with COVID-19 or has been cleared as noncontagious by provincial or local public health authorities.
+If so, date cleared: - 4) The Participant has not, nor has anyone in the Participant's household, experienced any signs or symptoms of COVID-19 in the last 14 days that would require them legally to self-isolate, including (and where unrelated to pre-existing conditions such as allergies or asthma) fever, cough, shortness of breath, sore throat, painful swallowing, fatigue, chills, runny nose or nasal congestion, nausea, vomiting, diarrhea, unexplained loss of appetite, loss of smell or taste, muscle or joint aches, headache, or conjunctivitis (commonly known as pink eye), or other symptoms identified by public health experts.